Cycling problems in linear programming: Preliminary test for a double pivot algorithm

+The indexes corresponding to vertex that achieves the optimum are the indexes of the leaving columns.

 Because the double pivot algorithm achieves at least the same cost reduction as the longest step rule, if the longest step rule results in a positive step size, the double pivot rule will also achieve a positive step size in the same iteration.
 This strategy greatly increases the chance of bringing a non-degenerate variable (whose step length is greater than zero) into the next basic feasible solution.
-The test shows that the double pivot algorithm finds the optimal solutions for all cycling problems provided in this paper.
-The test result is summarized in the table below.
-In this table, only basic feasible solutions and optimal basic solutions are provided.
-All non-basic variables are zeros.
+We use Beale's problem \cite{beale55} (Problem 2) to support this claim.